-- Hamsey Primary School's official social media channels are: - Hamsey Facebook Page: https://www.facebook.com/Hamseyschool/ - Skylark You Tube Channel: https://www.youtube.com/channel/UCvQNJZzzBPyrxclPm - The official use of social media sites only takes place with clear educational or community engagement objectives, with specific intended outcomes. - The official use of social media as a communication tool has been formally risk assessed and approved by the Executive Headteacher. - Leadership staff have access to account information and login details for our social media channels, in case of emergency, such as staff absence. - Official social media channels have been set up as distinct and dedicated social media sites or accounts for educational or engagement purposes only. - Staff use setting provided email addresses to register for and manage any official social media channels. - Official social media sites are suitably protected and, where possible, run and linked from our website. - Public communications on behalf of the setting will, where appropriate and possible, be read and agreed by at least one other colleague. - Official social media use will be conducted in line with existing policies, including antibullying, image/camera use, data protection, confidentiality and child protection. - All communication on official social media platforms will be clear, transparent and open to scrutiny. - Parents/carers and learners will be informed of any official social media use, along with expectations for safe use and action taken to safeguard the community. - Only social media tools which have been risk assessed and approved as suitable for educational purposes will be used. - Any official social media activity involving learners will be moderated. - Parents and carers will be informed of any official social media use with learners; written parental consent will be obtained, as required. - We will ensure that any official social media use does not exclude members of the community who are unable or unwilling to use social media channels.
+- Our official social media channels is Facebook. - The official use of social media sites only takes place with clear educational or community engagement objectives, with specific intended outcomes. - The official use of social media as a communication tool has been formally risk assessed and approved by the Executive Headteacher. - Leadership staff have access to account information and login details for our social media channels, in case of emergency, such as staff absence. - Official social media channels have been set up as distinct and dedicated social media sites or accounts for educational or engagement purposes only. - Staff use setting provided email addresses to register for and manage any official social media channels.

+- Official social media sites are suitably protected and, where possible, run and/or linked to/from our website. - Public communications on behalf of the setting will, where appropriate and possible, be read and agreed by at least one other colleague. - Official social media use will be conducted in line with existing policies, including antibullying, image/camera use, data protection, confidentiality, and child protection. - All communication on official social media platforms will be clear, transparent and open to scrutiny. - Parents/carers and learners will be informed of any official social media use, along with expectations for safe use and action taken to safeguard the community. - Only social media tools which have been risk assessed and approved as suitable for educational purposes will be used.
+Any official social media activity involving learners will be moderated wherever - Parents and carers will be informed of any official social media use with learners; written parental consent will be obtained, as required. - We will ensure that any official social media use does not exclude members of the community who are unable or unwilling to use social media channels.